 - interpret specifications and drawings for measuring detailed construction works

-- produce measurements for detailed building works in accordance with industry principles and rules.
+- produce measurements for detailed construction works in accordance with industry principles and rules.

 - Complex Groundworks Excavation and Filling

 - Measuring Structural Steelwork

 You must have successfully completed the following subject(s) before starting this subject:

 CUR-CME105-Introduction to Measurement of Construction Works, or CUR-CME160 ;

 Note: Level 2 subjects normally assume a moderate level of prior knowledge in the area, eg from completing all Level 1 subjects or relevant experience.

 Covers the principles and rules of building measurement using the Australian Standard Method of Measurement of Building Works, and applies them to the measurement of detailed construction works examples.
 Demonstrates alternative approaches to measurement for detailed builder’s quantities and estimates.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.